SilviaEiden/surfs_up/README.md

 Here are 3 points worth noting from the above temperature summary statistics:

 * An initial data exploration on weather dataset was done to filter the months of June and December from all the years of data available in the SQLite database.
 As data was retrieved, it was found that the total number of times temperature was observed for June was 1,700 and for December was 1,517.
-Note the last row of data available in the database is August 23, 2017, hence the difference of 183 in count between June and December.
+Note the last row of data available in the database is August 23, 2017, hence the count difference of 183 in the summary statistics between June and December.

 To obtain specific temperature data, the **extract function** along with the **query method** was used for the month of June as follows: